 This lovely, light, rillette-style pâté combines fresh Scottish salmon with smoked to add real depth of flavour.
-Clarified butter seals the pots, so these can be made a day or two in advance – just the thing for a Christmas party.
+Clarified butter seals the pots, so these can be made a day or two in advance.
 This recipe was inspired by HIX bar.

 A stylish starter, ideal from kicking off your Burns Night supper.
 Make your own zingy dressing and top with Marcona almonds.

-This recipe for oyster and scallop tartare makes for an impressive starter and combines two of Scotland’s most revered shellfish.
+This smart tartare makes for an impressive starter and combines two of Scotland’s most revered shellfish.

 These smoked haddock and chive fishcakes would make a lovely starter for your Burns Night celebrations, and are a real celebration of Scotland’s tradition of smoked fish.

-This recipe for venison wellington is a great twist on a classic British favourite.
+This wellington is a great twist on a classic British favourite.
 Scotland is famed for its wild game, and here it will be the centrepiece.

 Sweet and salty flavours are an ongoing trend and this shortbread recipe is the perfect way to blend these flavours and nothing says Scotland like shortbread.

-Turn your whiskey sour into a sorbet!
-Use could American bourbon for a sweeter, vanilla base note, but we’d prefer it with a fiery Islay single malt.
+Turn your whisky sour into a sorbet!
+Our whisky of choice for this recipes is a fiery Islay single malt.
 You don’t have to add the egg white, but it is an authentic part of the drink and gives the sorbet body.

 One of our favourite ways to drink whisky, and one of the cosiest.
-There’s nothing that signals the beginning of autumn quite like the smell of a bonfire.
 Intensely nostalgic, it conjures images of crunching through piles of leaves, sparklers and toasted marshmallows.
 It’s the latter that has inspired this cocktail from the brilliant team at whisky bar Black Rock.
 There’s only a smidge of peaty Lagavulin in this, so it’s not too challenging if smoky whisky isn’t normally your thing.